 You can also use the naturally occurring, household cleaning product, Borax, to remove and control weeds in your yard.
 For this method, dissolve 10 ounces of Borax into 5 ounces of hot water.
 After the Borax is dissolved, thoroughly mix the solution with 2 gallons of water.
 Pour the concoction into a garden sprayer or spray bottle and apply directly to the unwanted plants.
 Again, avoid saturating the soil and over-spraying onto desirable plants.
 Furthermore, avoid getting the solution on the skin.

 Weed Barrier and Mulch

-Controlling weeds can be a frustrating endeavor, but, by following these solutions, you can naturally and organically get rid of all your unwanted plants.
+Controlling weeds can be a frustrating endeavor, but by following these solutions, you can naturally and organically get rid of all your unwanted plants.
 You will need to be diligent about any method of weed control that you use, and you may, therefore, choose to hire a landscape maintenance company, like Urban Eden, to take care of these problems for you.
-For more information on how Urban Eden can help in your garden, click here.
+For more information on how Urban Eden Landscaping can help in your garden, click here.
 For a free estimate, contact Urban Eden today, by using the Contact Us form or the Free Estimate form or by simply giving us a call!